Skip to content

 VIck murders Adam, and not very nicely.
 Instead of shooting him up with an overdose of Seconal, he sneaks up behind him a violently strangles him.
 Then he reanimates him.

 He ruthlessly butchers and reanimates Adam repeatedly, trying to get the serum component balance, dosage, cryogenic, and temporal factors just right.
-There isn’t an objective control group.
+There isn’t a control group.
 Adam is both subject and control group, which is to say that as Vick and Adam perfect the research, they proceed via trial and error.
 As Subject Two, Adam is captive to a continuum of horrible and invigorating side effects, continuously oscillating between two extremes of mortal perception.

 Subject Two experiences his new reality as a twisted psychedelic nightmare.
 It is simultaneously clarifying and hellish.
-While continuing to inhabit the world of the living, he is now intellectually in the bizarre plane of the beyond.
+While continuing to inhabit the world of the living, he is now intellectually in a bizarre plane of the beyond.

 Unsettling developments alter Adam’s experience when he discovers the frozen, bloody remains of what was apparently once Subject One buried in the snow.
 In a state of suspended animation, Subject One’s head is riddled with an octopus of gruesome serum tubes.
 Subject One does not look pleased about it, but he is going nowhere for the time being.
-Then matters become complicated when a trespassing poacher stumbles onto the proceedings and Adam “corrects” him.
+Then matters become more complicated when a trespassing poacher stumbles onto the proceedings and Adam “corrects” him.

-The film has been criticized on two counts.
-Adam’s character is allegedly not well enough developed so that we care about him, and the film was shot in digital video.
+The film has been criticized on two counts: Adam’s character is allegedly not well enough developed so that we care about him, and the film was shot in digital video.
 I emphatically contest these assertions.

 Regarding character development, there isn’t time in a standard movie to address every potential nuance.
 Subject Two is about a dreadful, inescapable cycle of perpetual violent death and reanimation.
 The film is a horrifying psychological thriller about the human condition in states of animation and morbid destruction.
 It grimly depicts what it means to be alive.
 It explores the existential nature and paradoxes of undeath.
 Subject Two is about the curse of immortality.